A tour inside Darknet, a growing playground for criminals

-PHILADELPHIA (WPVI) -- The Darknet is a playground for criminals.
-It's a system of underground servers.
+PHILADELPHIA (WPVI) -- The Darknet is a system of underground servers that also serves as a playground for criminals.

-Its sophistication and reach has grown exponentially in recent years and parents and teens are now turning to it to score drugs.
+Its sophistication and reach have grown exponentially in recent years and parents and teens are now turning to it to score drugs.

-Deputy Special Agent of Homeland Security Investigations' Philadelphia Office, William Walker say, "There are literally billions of dollars flowing through these sites."
+Deputy Special Agent of Homeland Security Investigations' Philadelphia Office, William Walker said, "There are literally billions of dollars flowing through these sites."

-A scroll thru the Darknet looks like eBay, only the goods for sale are AK47s, uranium, illegal passports, and drugs.
+A scroll through the Darknet looks like eBay, only the goods for sale are AK47s, uranium, illegal passports, and drugs.

 Walker calls the vendors purveyors of crime and dealers of death.

 "It's a 24/7 operation.
-They need administrators just like eBay has an administrators.
+They need administrators just like eBay has administrators.
 They have a dispute center and employees who get paid a salary.
-There are on average 2.5 million people accessing the Darknet every single day," he says.
+There are on average 2.5 million people accessing the Darknet every single day," Walker said.

 He hit rock bottom when the Cybercrimes Investigation Task Force came knocking.